evkx/evkx.github.io/content/models/porsche/taycan/Taycan_GTS_Sport_Turismo/_index.md

 ---
 title: Porsche Taycan GTS Sport Turismo
 linktitle: "Taycan GTS Sport Turismo"
 description: "Porsche Taycan GTS Sport Turismo is an all-electric luxury station wagon with a WLTP range of up to 504 km (313 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true